curlysemi/diary/README.md

 It's fairly simple: encrypt a list of messages with different keys.
 You can have as many "decoy" messages as you like!

-The main idea explored here is that, in addition to supplied messages, random "messages" are also generated such that it cannot be determined, from the stored data alone, how many additional messages (if any) there may be.
+The main idea explored here is that, in addition to the supplied messages, random "messages" are also generated such that it cannot be determined, from the stored data alone, how many additional messages (if any) there may be.
 The drawback here is that messages can take up a lot of storage space.

 While the encryption scheme used (ChaCha20) can theoretically be replaced (as well as the hash function used for the "passwords," which is SHA256), we'll refer to the "algorithm" contained in this repository as merely `diary`.

-> Written in python, even though I'm not that fond of it.
+> This is just a toy proof-of-concept written in python, even though I'm not that fond of it as a language.
 There's a "GUI" using TkInter even though I don't really know how to use it. 🙂

 ### Using the GUI
 Run: